rust-lang/rfcs/text/0000-guaranteed-tco.md

 TCO provides a way to call functions without creating a new stack frame.
 Instead, the stack frame of the calling function is reused.
 This is only possible if the functions have a similar enough stack layout.
-This layout is based on the calling convention, arguments, well as return types (the function signature in short).
+This layout is based on the calling convention, arguments, as well as return types (the function signature in short).
 Currently, all of these need to match exactly; otherwise, an error will be thrown during compilation.

 Reusing the stack frame has two effects: One is that the stack will no longer grow, allowing unlimited nested function